jpenner64/Sony-Spritzer/README.md

-# Sony-Spritzer
+# Sony-Spresense
-Projects on the Arduino based Sony Spritzer
+Projects on the Arduino based Sony Spresense